All Episodes

 Now, speaking of the smoking ban and the previous caller about drinking, drinking is next.

-And once we decided to trample on the law and take away the constitutional and common law defenses of the tobacco companies in these in these court settlements.
+And once we decided to trample on the law and take away the constitutional and common law defenses of the tobacco companies in these court settlements, you know who's pushing the smoking bans, friends?

-That's going to groups now hellbent on enacting prohibition.
+That's going to groups now hell-bent on enacting prohibition.

 They've tried it in their homes in Montgomery County, Maryland.

-They're doing it in parks in the upper Midwest, believe it or not, we're going to ban smoking in parks.
+Believe it or not, we're going to ban smoking in parks.

 That could be deadly.